Unicor-p/SCS_Map_Tiles/CONTRIBUTE.md

 ## Generating Map Tiles

-In order to generate tiles, you will need to [latest prelease](https://github.com/Unicor-p/ts-map/releases) from the TsMap repository.
+In order to generate tiles, you will need to [latest pre-release](https://github.com/Unicor-p/ts-map/releases) from the TsMap repository.
 Do not worry about the source code.

 Once you have the zip file, extract it anywhere you wish, then run the TsMap2 EXE file.
 From here, you will have the option of choosing the game, its main game directory, and mods.
-If you are contributing only the base game map tiles, *do not select any mods* and also select the **JagFx** profile.
+If you are contributing only the base game map tiles, *do not select any mods* and then select the **JagFx** profile when you select to `Generate Map Tiles`.
 By this point, you should be able to generate the tiles.

 For Promods, during mod selection, *only* select the Promods map files as required.